malavikasamak/website/personal.md

    7) Received training in [Carnatic] classical music and [Bharathanatyam] as a kid.

-   8) My parents are both verterniary doctors, so I used to occasionally assist them in treatment and surgeries.
+   8) My parents are both veterinary doctors, so I used to occasionally assist them in treatment and surgeries.
 I'd love to do that again if I get a chance.

    9) Hiked a few state and national parks in the US.